Skip to main content

 You feel it.
 A shift in your body’s internal landscape, a sense of dissonance between how you live and how you feel.
 This experience, this personal narrative of change, is the most important data point we have.
 It is the starting point of a logical process of inquiry, a journey into the intricate communication network that governs your vitality.

 When we begin a protocol of hormonal optimization, we are initiating a conversation with this network.
 The medications we use, whether testosterone, estrogen, or progesterone, are potent biochemical messengers.
 Their purpose is to restore a signal that has diminished.
-The way your body responds to these signals, the you might experience, and the ultimate success of the therapy are profoundly shaped by another powerful system within you ∞ the vast, dynamic ecosystem of microorganisms residing in your gastrointestinal tract.
+The way your body responds to these signals, the side effects you might experience, and the ultimate success of the therapy are profoundly shaped by another powerful system within you ∞ the vast, dynamic ecosystem of microorganisms residing in your gastrointestinal tract.

 This internal world, your gut microbiome, is a collective of trillions of bacteria, fungi, and other microbes that function like a separate, highly active organ.
 It has its own complex metabolism and communicates extensively with your own cells.
 One of its most significant roles is to act as a biochemical processing plant for hormones.